 Elder Abuse Goes Beyond Just Nursing Homes

-Unfortunately, older adults are also neglected and/or abused in a much wider range of settings: from independent living facilities to retirement communities, and from the hands of visiting or live-in caretakers.
+Unfortunately, there are a lot of myths about elder and nursing home abuse.
+Older adults are also neglected and/or abused in a much wider range of settings: from independent living facilities to retirement communities, and from the hands of visiting or live-in caretakers.
 In fact, elder abuse can happen anywhere in which a vulnerable elderly person isn’t provided with adequate protection.

 The umbrella term for this type of poor treatment is “elder abuse” and, as the percentage of the population of older adults grows in our country, so does the potential for this mistreatment.
 In 2020, 15% or so of the United States population consists of people aged 65 and up, with approximately 6% of them being 85 or older.